chesnolabs/candidates2014/README.md

 candidates2014
 ==============

-Scrappers that grab declarations and biographies of the MPs candidates in Ukrainian parliament - Elections 2014
+Scrapers that grab declarations and biographies of the MPs candidates in Ukrainian parliament - Elections 2014

 ## Installing requirements